-- · The Corporation's agreements with its Named Executive Officers are designed to avoid excess parachute payments under Section 280G of the Internal Revenue Code, and thus do not provide for excise tax gross-ups for excess parachute payments. - · The Corporation's long-term incentive compensation plan is designed to maximize the deduction for performance-based compensation under Section 162(m) of the Internal Revenue Code. - The Corporation's change in control severance agreements with its Named Executive Officers contain "double trigger" provisions (i.e., both a change in control and an involuntary termination or resignation for good reason) in order for outstanding equity awards to vest and be paid. - · The Compensation Committee considers internal pay equity when making compensation decisions. - $\cdot\,$ The annual Corporate Incentive Plan is performance-based and has caps on bonus payments.
+- The Corporation's agreements with its Named Executive Officers are designed to avoid excess parachute payments under Section 280G of the Internal Revenue Code, and thus do not provide for excise tax gross-ups for excess parachute payments. - The Corporation's long-term incentive compensation plan is designed to maximize the deduction for performance-based compensation under Section 162(m) of the Internal Revenue Code. - The Corporation's change in control severance agreements with its Named Executive Officers contain "double trigger" provisions (i.e., both a change in control and an involuntary termination or resignation for good reason) in order for outstanding equity awards to vest and be paid. - The Compensation Committee considers internal pay equity when making compensation decisions. - The annual Corporate Incentive Plan is performance-based and has caps on bonus payments. - The Compensation Committee annually evaluates the Corporation's compensation programs to ensure that they do not encourage unnecessary risk-taking.

-· The Compensation Committee annually evaluates the Corporation's compensation programs to ensure that they do not encourage unnecessary risk taking.
+The following provides a brief overview of the highlights of the compensation received by the Corporation's Named Executive Officers for the fiscal year that ended June 30, 2014:

-The following provides a brief overview of the highlights of the compensation received by the Corporation's Named Executive Officers for the fiscal year that ended June 30, 2012:
+- For FY2014, base salaries of three of the Corporation's Named Executive Officers were increased approximately four percent.
+Two individuals received promotional increases, including the President and Chief Executive Officer who received an increase of 24%, and the Vice President Americas who received an increase of 15.6%.
+The former Chairman and CEO, who retired December 31, 2013, received no increase. - The Corporation did not achieve the threshold levels of profitability, sales growth and inventory turns established under the Corporate Incentive Plan for the past fiscal year.
+As a result, none of the Named Executive Officers received an annual incentive under the Corporate Incentive Plan for FY2014. - The Corporation did not achieve the cumulative profitability objective for performance stock and performance stock units granted in 2011 under the Twin Disc, Incorporated 2010 Long-Term Incentive Compensation Plan.
+As a result, the performance stock and performance stock unit awards did not yest.

-- · For FY2012, base salaries of the Corporation's Named Executive Officers were increased between five and ten percent.
-The largest percentage increase was for the Corporation's President, whose base salary was determined to be below the competitive range of the market median for similar positions. - · Consistent with the Corporation's achievements against targeted profitability, sales growth and inventory levels over the past fiscal year, each of the Named Executive Officers received an annual incentive under the Corporate Incentive Plan equal to 155% of their target bonus amount. - The Corporation exceeded the maximum cumulative profitability objective for performance stock and performance stock units granted in 2009 under the Twin Disc, Incorporated 2004 Long-Term Incentive Compensation Plan.
-As a result, the performance stock and performance stock unit awards vested at the maximum amount.
+As required by Section 14A of the Securities Exchange Act of 1934, the Corporation held its second shareholder advisory vote on executive compensation at its October 18, 2013, Annual Meeting of

-As required by Section 14A of the Securities Exchange Act of 1934, the Corporation held its first shareholder advisory vote on executive compensation at its October 21, 2011, annual meeting of shareholders.
-The shareholders overwhelmingly approved the say on pay proposal, with more than 96% of the votes cast in favor of the compensation paid to the Corporation's Named Executive Officers.
+Shareholders.
+For the second year in a row, the shareholders overwhelmingly approved the say on pay proposal, with more than 97.5% of the votes cast in favor of the compensation paid to the Corporation's Named Executive Officers.